 One of the key benefits of having data is using it to determine what happened and what you should do next.
 A WordPress CRM plugin should have built-in reporting and analytics.

-If you have your own ideas for reports or analysis, then you also need to ensure that you can easily export information to use in your other spreadsheets and reporting tools.
+If you have your own ideas for reports or analysis, you also need to ensure that you can easily export information in your other spreadsheets and reporting tools.

 You want to see reports that reveal information like:

 These reports let you know what’s working.
 If the Pareto Principle is true, you’re going to find that most of your results come from a few of your efforts.
 Wouldn’t it be nice to dig deeper into the things that work and let go of things that don’t resonate with your audience?